wuhongyi/PKUXIADAQ/README/en/UsersGuide/BASESETUP_TriggerFilter.md

 When the status below the interface is displaying **green Ready**, it means that the interface can be operated, otherwise you need to wait.
 The operation of the bottom button is the same as above.

-- The parameter Rise Time . . .
+- The parameter *Rise Time* mean trigger filter rise time.
-- The parameter Flat Top. . .
+- The parameter *Flat Top* mean trigger filter flat top time.
-- The parameter Thresh. represents the threshold, which is set relative to the fast filter waveform.
+- The parameter *Thresh.* represents the threshold, which is set relative to the fast filter waveform.